 - FEED YOUR LAWN: After aerating, add natural fertilizer or top dress the lawn with compost, then overseed with grass seed.
 Before fertilizing, you need to test the soil to see what it’s lacking, if anything.
 This can be done through Cooperative Extension Services for a small fee.

 - LEAVE THE LEAVES!
 Blowing leaves out of the yard is a big mistake.
 As they break down on the grass, fallen leaves add nutrients and organic matter vital to a naturally healthy lawn.
-Small leaves like those from honey locust, crab apple, cherry and some ash trees don’t even need to be chopped up to break down quickly.
+Leaving the leaves in a more woodland setting is very important, because the decomposed leaves add to the spongy organic soil layer that absorbs and holds rainwater, preventing stormwater runoff problems.
+Small leaves like those from honey locust, crab apple, cherry, willow and some ash trees don’t even need to be chopped up to break down quickly.
 Larger leaves like maple, oak and sycamore leaves need to be shredded by a mulching mower.
 Be sure to only use non-diseased leaves.
 If the layer of leaves has built up too thick to get the mower through, rake the leaves onto a tarp and pull it over to your compost pile (or take this opportunity to start one.
 They’re easy!).
 Or work fallen leaves into vegetable and annual beds for added nutrients.